A Vocabulary of Digital Do It Yourself

 Note 2 – The component of DiDIY as a mindset is the condition for considering as DiDIYers also individuals who are drawn to DiDIY in virtue of their interests, but whose personal circumstances do not contingently allow them to engage in that kind of activity, i.e., inactive DiDIYers.
 This guarantees that the phenomenon can be analysed in terms of motivations, competences, and skills.

 socio-technical scenario where physical and informational components of entities are progressively integrated making it increasingly easy to swap from representation to physical instantiation and back

-Note 1 - The term "Atoms-Bits Convergence" derives from the metaphor according to which the physical and informational components of entities are called "atoms" and "bits" respectively.
-Not necessarily exactly with the same meaning, ABC is also called "physical computing" and ABC systems "cyber-physical systems".
+Note 1 – The term “Atoms-Bits Convergence” derives from the metaphor according to which the physical and informational components of entities are called “atoms” and “bits” respectively.
+The acronym ABC suggests the idea that this convergence is a new alphabet of knowledge.
+Not necessarily exactly with the same meaning, ABC is also called “physical computing” and ABC systems “cyber-physical systems”.

 Note 2 – While ABC is relevant also outside DiDIY, in particular to interpret some trends in industrial automation, some ABC systems, for example for rapid prototyping and digital manufacturing, are critical enablers of DiDIY.

 culture that promotes the idea that anyone is capable of performing a variety of design, manufacturing, and service tasks rather than relying on professionals

 Note – Maker culture emphasises self-sufficiency, skill development, problem solving, critical thinking, and creativity, usually developed in a collaborative environment.